Diocese of Belleville: 1700 to 1800

-In 1776, the Illinois area was claimed by the new United States.
+In 1776, at the start of the American Revolution, the Illinois area was claimed by the new United States.
 After the American Revolution ended in 1783, Pope Pius VI erected in 1784 the Prefecture Apostolic of the United States, encompassing the entire territory of the new nation.
 In 1785, the vicar apostolic, John Carroll, sent his first missionary to Illinois.
 In 1787, the Illinois area became part of the Northwest Territory of the United States.
 Pius VI created the Diocese of Baltimore, the first diocese in the United States, to replace the prefecture apostolic in 1789.

-1800 to 1887
+1800 to 1850

 When the Vatican erected the Diocese of Bardstown in Kentucky in 1808, it gained jurisdiction over the Illinois area.
+St. Patrick's Parish was established by Irish immigrants in Ruma in 1818; its first church was built in 1827.
+Also in 1818, a French congregation established St. Francis Xavier Parish and built a log cabin church.
+Six years later in 1824, St. Augustine of Canterbury Parish in Hecker was founded by settlers from England.

-The earliest parishes in the region were the Irish St. Patrick's in Ruma in 1818, the French St. Francis in St. Francisville in 1818 and the English St. Augustine of Canterbury in Hecker in 1824.
-In 1827, the Diocese of St. Louis assumed jurisdiction over the western half of the new state of Illinois.
+In 1827, the Vatican erected the Diocese of St. Louis, giving it jurisdiction over the western half of the new state of Illinois.
 In 1834, the Vatican erected the Diocese of Vincennes, which included eastern Illinois.

-When the Diocese of Chicago was erected in 1843, it included all the Illinois counties from the Diocese of St. Louis and Vincennes.
-In 1857, Pope Pius IX erected the new Diocese of Alton, transferring all of Southern Illinois from the Diocese of Chicago.
+When the Diocese of Chicago was erected in 1843, it included all the Illinois counties from St. Louis and Vincennes.

+1850 to 1900

+In 1857, Pope Pius IX erected the new Diocese of Alton, transferring all of Southern Illinois from Chicago.
 The Southern Illinois area would remain part of the Diocese of Alton, for the next 30 years.
+The first Catholic parish in East St. Louis was St. Patrick's, founded for Irish Catholics in 1861.

+In 1875, a contingent of the Hospital Sisters of St. Francis left Münster, Germany, to found St. Elizabeth's Hospital in Belleville.
+Today it is HSHS St. Elizabeth's Hospital.

+The Diocese of Belleville was created on January 7, 1887, by Pope Leo XIII.
+All of its in southern Illinois territory was taken from the Diocese of Alton.
+The first bishop of the new diocese was John Janssen of Alton, appointed by the pope in 1888.
+The Sisters of St. Mary of the Third Order of St. Francis opened St. Mary's Infirmary in East St. Louis in 1889.

+In 1890, Janssen came into conflict with the parishioners of the Irish St. Patrick's Church.
+They had refused to accept his appointment of a German pastor and barricaded the church.
+Janssen then excommuncated all 1,200 members of the parish.
+Several years later, the Vatican ordered Janssen to lift the excommunications and appoint an Irish pastor.
+The Franciscan Sisters in 1895 started St. Andrew Hospital in Murphysboro.
+Today it is SIH St. Joseph Memorial Hospital.